placeholder

 Who I am as a Therapist

-As a therapist, my role is to hold space for you to reflect on the story of your life as it is written (and re-written) through your day-to-day experiences.
-Our stories are shaped by the broader systems we are a part of: our families, social circles, political spheres, and ecosystems.
-Knowing that these systems interact with each of us differently, socio-cultural sensitivity is fundamental to my practice.
-I aim to foster an affirming space for those who align with LGBTQIIA+, BIPOC, and other socially marginalized identities, with close attention to how my own identities show up in the therapy room.
+I believe that healing starts with deepening curiosity about how we connect with other beings and with ourselves, honoring all the emotions that move us – grief, sadness, anger, joy – as trailheads toward how we make meaning in the world.
+Together in therapy, we’ll reflect on the story of your life as it is written (and re-written) through your day-to-day experiences.
+Our stories are shaped by the systems we are a part of: our families, social circles, political spheres, and ecosystems.
+Knowing that these systems interact with each of us differently, socio-cultural sensitivity is a cornerstone of my practice.
+I aim to hold an affirming & uplifting space for those with LGBTQIIA+, BIPOC, neurodivergent, and other socially marginalized identities.

 “We don’t see things as they are, we see them as we are.”- Anais Nin